You got this.

 I'm here to empower you to create and express yourself with ease.

 The healing world is full of “rules.”
 And honestly?
-A lot of them just make sensitive souls feel more broken, more behind, and more disconnected from their truth.
+A lot of them just make us sensitive souls feel broken, behind, and more disconnected from their truth.

 To challenge it.